 The Homeownership Through Public Housing Assistance (“HOT-PHA”) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
-This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
-Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain for the homeowner and long-term financial independence for the homeowner.
+This innovative initiative allows Participants who seek to become homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
+Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain and long-term financial independence for the homeowner.
 It is a truly groundbreaking program that housing authorities nationwide are now starting to use, and at no additional cost to them, to permanently transition families from housing assistance.
-The existing homeownership program has had very limited success and the few successful homebuyers had higher incomes.
+The existing HUD/PHA homeownership program has had very limited success with most of the successful homebuyers having higher incomes.